othercriteria/vibectl/examples/k8s-sandbox/STRUCTURE.md

 # Kubernetes CTF Sandbox Structure

 This directory contains a Capture The Flag (CTF) style sandbox environment for testing vibectl's autonomous mode capabilities using an isolated Kubernetes environment.
+The sandbox can be run with different difficulty levels to gradually train and test vibectl's capabilities.

 ## Key Files